matteodelabre/vnsee/docs/build.md

 make
 ```

-You now have a `rmvncclient` executable ready to be executed on your reMarkable!
+You now have a `vnsee` executable ready to be executed on your reMarkable!